WonHan7/Walking-Gamification-System/README.md

 # 2965_technical_project
-Software developed for the 2965 - Technical Project course at NAIT.
+Software developed for the Technical Project course (CMPE 2965) at NAIT.